yapalfredo/social_media_project/README.md

 ## What does this app lack?
 * No front-end framework.
+* No email confirmation required after registration.
 * The user cannot change the username, password, and email after registration.
+* No mail notifications for new posts and new followers.
 * There's no "like" feature.

 ## What's the stack used on this project?